Delisa-sama/cw-ruby-solutions/README.md

 # cw-solutions
-There are my solutions from codewars.com
+There are my Ruby solutions from codewars.com